Landcruiser87/7333_QTW/CaseStudy8/Analysis/d_scratch.md

 #> pval       0.033            0.06
 ```

 So this is in agreement with our plot.
 Our fit is pretty close, however it is probably not a perfect fit.
 We did not model all the autocorrelation out of the data, thus this is not the best model.
-For a baseline, we will backcast and get the ASE of our model.
+For a baseline, we will backtest and get the ASE of our model.
 For the sake of transparency, we will show the tswgewrapped source code below:

 ```r